Buying a property with Kath Wells

 To help you plan your first steps you can find below our brief buyers guide to assist you in your purchase process, from sorting your finances to exchanging of contracts.

 One of the very first steps is to establish the amount of money you will need to save and what you can comfortably afford to borrow.
 Arranging an appointment with a mortgage advisor is the most practical way to do this.
 Your mortgage advisor will propose which mortgage will best suit your needs and situation.
 He or she will discuss your current and future requirements and supply you with information about the mortgage recommended, the monthly repayments and costs and any other associated charges.
-We can recommend a mortgage advisor to help you through this step, visit our mortgage page.
+We recommend FC Mortgage & Protection who have a range of expertise which enables them to provide advice to you at all stages of your life.
+Whether you want to purchase your first home, you are approaching retirement or you are a property developer with a large portfolio of properties, you need to talk to us.
+Please visit our mortgage page for more information.

-Buying a property can be a complicated procedure and there are various legal formalities that need to be completed. .
+Buying a property can be a complicated procedure and there are various legal formalities that need to be completed.
 You should appoint a solicitor or licensed conveyancer to act as your legal representative.
-We advise you call a number of companies and obtain several quotes before committing yourself.
-Kath Wells Estate Agents will be pleased to offer names and addresses of local firms.
-Once you have chosen your legal representative, give him or her full details of your intended purchase.
-The solicitor will make any pre-sale enquires between you and the vendor and take you through the exchange and completion of the sale.
+Kath Wells Estate Agents have teamed up with a number of local firms of solicitors who offer discounted fees for our customers; we will be pleased to obtain quotations from them for you which I’m sure you will find very competitive.
+Once appointed the solicitor will make any pre-sale enquires between you and the vendor and take you through the exchange and completion of the sale.
 They may also carry out ‘local searches’ on your behalf.

 Now you’ve found your ideal home it’s now time to make another appointment with your mortgage advisor to get your loan application underway.
 At the end of the meeting, the mortgage adviser will be able to confirm if your mortgage has been agreed ‘in principle’, the mortgage lender will then complete further checks on your income and credit status before a formal approval can be given.
 Before the lender will agree your mortgage, they will acquire a property valuation which will help to make a decision how much to lend on the property.
 You will be given a copy of the valuer’s report.